How to Tell Someone They Didn’t Get the Job (with Tips and Examples)

 Thank you for taking the time to speak with us about the role of (position) on (date of interview).

-I really enjoyed our conversation and hope that we were able to provide insight into who we are as a company.
+enjoyed our conversation and hoped we could provide insight into who we are as a company.

-Unfortunately, I wanted to let you know that we will not be moving forward with your application at this time.
+Unfortunately, I wanted to let you know that we will not be moving forward with your application now

 We appreciate your time and wish you the best of luck in your job search.
 Please let us know if you have any questions.